istinic/Termux-env/README.md

 # Termux Environment Tracker

 This repository tracks my personal Termux environment configuration, documentation, and scripts for backup and restoration purposes.
+The ultimate goal is to create comprehensive automation that enables one-command environment replication.

 ## Repository Structure